Houyt23/scPOEM/README.md

 If you use **scPOEM** in your work, please cite the following paper:

-Zhong, Yan, Yuntong Hou, Yongjian Yang, Xinyue Zheng, James J. Cai. "scPOEM: Robust Co-embedding of Peaks and Genes Revealing Peak-Gene Regulation."
-Bioinformatics (in press).
+Zhong, Y., Hou, Y., Yang, Y., Zheng, X., & Cai, J. J. (2025). scPOEM: Robust Co-embedding of Peaks and Genes Revealing Peak-Gene Regulation.
+Bioinformatics, btaf483.